 ‘Macbeth’ on Saturday, April 11.
 Buy Tickets Now!

 The Shakespeare Festival wouldn’t be possible without the generous support of businesses and individuals on Orcas Island.
 Please check back often to find them listed here.

 Orcas Island, one of the San Juan Islands, is famous for its natural beauty, and is often referred to as the “Gem of the San Juans.”

-“The Chamber of Commerce is working with our business community to take part in the fun,” said Orcas Island Chamber Board President Michell Marshall.
-“Restaurants and shops will feature ‘Shakespearean Specials’ that weekend, transforming the island into a Salish Sea version of Stratford-upon-Avon.
+“The Chamber of Commerce is working with our business community to take part in the fun,” said Michell Marshall, the Festival’s organizer.
+“Orcas Island will be transformed into a Salish Sea version of Stratford-upon-Avon.
 With an amazing variety of talented local artists, Orcas has earned the reputation as an ‘Island for the Arts,’ and this year’s Shakespeare Festival will only add to that reputation.
 And it doesn’t hurt we have our own William Shakespeare for the event,” Marshall said.